-In the sun-coated hills of Tuscany Italy—where farmers have been living off the land for generations, a simple and slow life is celebrated.
-Instead of whipping up whatever is easiest in the kitchen—they cook for the pure pleasure of eating well.
-Cucina Povera: Tuscan Peasant Cooking, is a truly beautiful cookbook by Pamela Sheldon Johns that lets us into this world of high quality ingredients minus the high-prices and culinary hubbub of today’s world.
+In the sun-soaked hills of Tuscany, Italy—where farmers have been living off the land for generations, a simple and slow life is celebrated—instead of whipping up whatever is easiest in the kitchen, they cook for the pure pleasure of eating well.
+Cucina Povera: Tuscan Peasant Cooking by Pamela Sheldon Johns shows us into this world, one of quality ingredients, minus the high prices and culinary hubbub of today’s world.

-The photography of the book alternates between lushly saturated images and black and white stills of hard-working souls of the past.
-Johns message is a clear one—respect and remember the hardships of the past and be ever thankful for one’s daily bread.
+The book’s photography alternates between lushly saturated images and black and white stills of hard-working personalities of the past.
+The author’s message is a clear one—respect and remember the hardships of the past, and be ever thankful for one’s daily bread.

 —By Emily Arno